kelong/JuniorRoute/documentation/resolved_relative_url_mappers_4_0.markdown

 }
 {% endhighlight %}

+Ignoring Mappers
+-
+The ```[IgnoreResolvedRelativeUrlMapperType]``` attribute may be applied to an endpoint method in order to ignore specific mappers during route generation.
+This proves useful when developers wish to map resolved relative URLs automatically most of the time while overriding the automatic behavior some of the time.

+In the below example, a ```[IgnoreResolvedRelativeUrlMapperType]``` instructs AutoRouteCollection to ignore ```ResolvedRelativeUrlFromRelativeClassNamespaceAndClassNameMapper``` when determining the resolved relative URL:

+{% highlight csharp %}
+public class Documentation
+{
+  [ResolvedRelativeUrl("docs")]
+  [IgnoreResolvedRelativeUrlMapperType(typeof(ResolvedRelativeUrlFromRelativeClassNamespaceAndClassNameMapper))]
+  public HtmlResponse Get()
+  {
+    ...
+  }
+}
+{% endhighlight %}

 Extensibility
 -
 Developers may create their own resolved relative URL mappers by implementing the ```IResolvedRelativeUrlMapper``` interface.